Extracellular matrix (ECM)

 Fibro-adipogenic progenitors (FAPs) are precursors of fibrogenic cells, which produce ECM, supporting stem cells during tissue regeneration.
 FAPs can also differentiate into adipocytes.
 Also many other cell types can transdifferentiate into fibroblast-like cells, or otherwise start to (over)produce ECM proteins.
 In the early phases of fibrosis, somatostatin receptors can be upregulated.

-The enlargement of extracellular matrix can be detected using tracers that are rapidly distributed in extracellular space, but cannot diffuse and are not transported into intracellular space.
+The enlargement of extracellular matrix can be detected using radiopharmaceuticals that are rapidly distributed in extracellular space, but cannot diffuse and are not transported into intracellular space.
 For example the uptake of [64Cu]DOTA is higher in fibrotic part of the myocardium than in the healthy tissue (Kim et al., 2016).

 Collagelin is a cyclic peptide with micromolar affinity to collagen, and could be labelled with positron-emitting radionuclides (Velikyan et al., 2014).